ionos-cloud/ionosctl/docs/subcommands/Compute Engine/server/cdrom/attach.md

 ---
-description: Attach a CD-ROM to a Server
+description: "Attach a CD-ROM to a Server"
 ---

 # ServerCdromAttach